What is a career portfolio?

-A career portfolio is a collection of your work experience, achievements and qualifications for a type of position or specific role.
+A career portfolio is a collection of your work experience, achievements, and qualifications for a type of position or a specific role.
 It goes beyond your resume or cover letter to provide a comprehensive view of your qualifications.
 While some people create career portfolios for a specific application, others have portfolios that can apply to several positions.
 Career portfolios are especially common in creative fields, like product design or advertising, but they can be influential to the application process elsewhere, too.
-We'll cover when to use a career portfolio later.

-While the contents of each portfolio is unique to its creator's career, here is a list of things you should consider including in your portfolio, according to hiring professionals we spoke with.
+While the contents of each portfolio are unique to its creator's career, here is a list of things you should consider including in your portfolio, according to hiring professionals we spoke with.

 Next, your portfolio should include a copy of your resume.
 The resume should be updated with your most recent professional experiences and tailor-made for the job you're applying to.
 In other words, make sure the roles and accomplishments you include make a case that you'd be great in the role you're seeking.

 Your career portfolio should also include a list of your skills and accomplishments.
 These can be drawn from work you've done as a professional, as a volunteer or as a student.
 Each job you apply to will include unique required skills in its job description — "add at least three to five skills that are important to the job requirement you are applying for" to your list, Chrisman says.

 Work samples are the shining gem of the portfolio.
 This is your chance to show off the best work you've done over the course of your career and to illustrate the skills and accomplishments you claimed in your resume and earlier in your document.
 The hiring employer may specify that they'd like to see a certain amount of samples.
 If they don't, remember that quality is more important than quality.

 "Make sure to only include quality work samples in your portfolio," Lewis Keegan, owner and operator of SkillScouter..com

 , told us.
 "Don't add everything just to make it look like you've already done many projects.
 What's important is the quality of your projects, not the quantity."